This page will be updated regularly as new information is available.

 Q: My primary care doctor considers me to be a high-risk patient, but I don't feel sick.
 Should I reschedule?

 A: First and most important, if your orthopedic situation is urgent, please call us in advance so we may prepare and provide the appropriate guidance.
 Your well-being is our priority.
-However, the CDC recommends rescheduling your appointment if you meet one of the following criteria:
+However, the CDC recommends you do not go into a doctor’s office for your appointment.
+OrthoVirginia offers telemedicine visits to assist in your care.

 Q: How will I know if there is a change to my care schedule – consultation appointment, surgery, follow-up, or physical therapy?